 According to the Center for American Progress, there are approximately 43.3 million foreign-born people living in the United States in 2017.

-The foreign-born population includes 20.7 million naturalized U.S. citizens and 22.6 million non-citizens.
+The foreign-born population comprises 20.7 million naturalized U.S. citizens and 22.6 million non-citizens.
 Of those, around 13.1 million are lawful permanent residents and 11.1 million are unauthorized migrants.

-Immigrants come from many different parts of the world.
+Immigrants come from all over the world.
 It is estimated that 26.9 percent of the foreign-born population living in the U.S. today is from Mexico.
-The rest come from countries such as China, India, the Philippines, Colombia, El Salvador, Iraq, Iran, Syria and Cuba, to name a few.
+The rest come from China, India, the Philippines, Colombia, El Salvador, Iraq, Iran, Syria and Cuba, to name only a few.

-Immigrants are diverse and their stories are different, but they have something in common: they dream of a better life and most of them want to contribute to America.
+U.S. Immigrants are diverse and their stories are different, but they all have something in common: they dream of a better life and most of them want to contribute to America.

 The stories in this on-going project titled “Faces of Immigration” attempt to reflect this diversity.
 These immigrants shared their stories and their dreams.
 They want to have a voice in the current debate on immigration because, after all, the majority of them truly love this country.